Connect with others who understand.

 2. Cytokines

-When functioning normally, cytokines protect a person’s body, but when cancer is present, cytokines can actually cause cancer cells to grow and spread to other parts of the body.
-The resulting fatigue from cytokine release is similar to that which people feel when fighting off a virus.
-With myeloma, the fatigue is more persistent and lasts much longer.
+When functioning normally, cytokines protect the body, but when someone has cancer, cytokines can cause cancer cells to grow and spread to other parts of the body.
+Cytokines can also cause bone damage in people with myeloma.

 3. Pain